 See Recipes at the bottom of this page.
-Always give the bones frozen as it will last longer, and especially in young dogs will help to cool inflamed gums when teething.
-As will the Bull Pizzles.
+Always give the bones frozen as it will last longer, and especially in young dogs.
+This will ease and will help to cool inflamed gums when teething.
 Teething can last until the dog is twelve to thirteen months old.